kwu-hub/DFscraper/README.md

 ####What I did with the data
 Use power query in Excel to convert the json to sheets which are uploaded to google sheets

+Started implementing sellback scraper to find typos in weapon sellback ("DC" instead of "DragonCoins", "within" instead of "before")